Thomas Fire – After Action Review

 In December 2017, the Thomas Fire ignited north of Santa Paula and traveled quickly through unincorporated County of Ventura lands to the City of Ventura.
 An unprecedented disaster, the Thomas Fire moved at record speed and caused immediate damage to the City, which swiftly launched a tremendous response effort.

 All of California is learning important lessons from the recent wildfires.
-To ensure we thoroughly evaluate response to the Thomas Fire and prepare for the future, the City has released its after-action review of the disaster.
-This review highlights a number of the City’s strengths in fighting the fire, outlines lessons learned, and provides recommendations for future investments to protect our community moving forward – many of which are already underway.
+To ensure we thoroughly evaluate the response to the Thomas Fire and prepare for the future, the City has released its after-action review of the disaster.
+This review highlights a number of the City’s strengths in fighting the fire, outlines lessons learned and provides recommendations for future investments to protect our community moving forward – many of which are already underway.

 We continue to share our heartfelt sympathy for those who were impacted by the Thomas Fire and remain committed to rebuilding a more resilient Ventura together.

 - Thomas Fire – After Action Review